Tera Templating Engine

 Details

-extension directly inside or in a subdirectory of templates
+extension directly inside or in a subdirectory of templates.
+The

 default naming convention is to give each template their full relative